SAIL Amsterdam: 2020

 SAIL Amsterdam was scheduled to be he held from 12 to 16 August 2020, but was cancelled after the Dutch government banned organized events until 1 September 2020 due to the COVID-19 pandemic.
 The organization decided it was unrealistic to postpone the event, as it was impossible to say if such a mass event could be organised safely in 2021.

 2025

-2025 SAIL Amsterdam is the tenth edition, and the first one since 2015 as the 2020 event was cancelled.
-It will be one of the main events celebrating Amsterdam's 750th.
-It will also be 50 years since the first SAIL Amsterdam was held.
+2025 SAIL Amsterdam was the tenth edition, and the first one since 2015 as the 2020 event was cancelled.
+It was one of the main events celebrating Amsterdam's 750th.
+It has also been 50 years since the first SAIL Amsterdam was held.
+The event was held 20 - 24 August.